Fuzzy Mud: Plot

 When Marshall learns that Tamaya is missing, he also leaves to look for her in the woods.
-He finds Tamaya and Chad, who have become closer, and assists the group out of the woods; during which he almost immediately notices the rash, of which he has, too, become a victim.
+He finds Tamaya and Chad, who have become closer, and helps the two leave the woods.
+He almost immediately notices that he too has begun developing the rash.
 A search and rescue team finds the trio, exhausted, and takes them to a hospital.

-Meantime, thanks to more excerpts from the investigation led by the Senate, it is understood that the mystery mud is in fact the result of an unforeseen mutation of the micro-organisms that biolene is composed of.
-Seeing the effects it can have on humans, Heath Cliff (the town where all this takes place) is put under quarantine, in order to restrain the condition from spreading.
-The reader also notices that without Chad, Tamaya, and Marshall having brought attention to the issue, the mutated micro-organisms would have spread to humans, but one or two weeks later, when it would have been far too late to prevent its spread.
-Meanwhile, Tamaya has what she experiences as a dream which includes Mr. Fitzman (Fitzy).
-She asks for a new school uniform and it arrives in the mail, revealing it was not a dream.
+More excerpts from the senate investigation reveal that the mystery mud is in fact the result of an unforeseen mutation of the microorganisms that biolene is composed of.
+Seeing the effects it can have on humans, Heath Cliff (the town where all this takes place) is put under quarantine, in order to keep the condition from spreading.

-Eventually, as the mutation does not allow the microorganisms to survive in freezing temperatures, when winter begins, all the creatures die.
-As for the humans and animals already affected, a scientist by the name of Dr. Crumbly discovers a cure.
-He finds, one day, that his pet turtle, despite exposure to the mud, does not develop symptoms.
-Using this, he then develops a vaccine composed of turtle enzymes, which proves effective and is given to more than sixty thousand humans and animals.
+Eventually, as the mutation does not allow the microorganisms to survive in freezing temperatures, all the creatures die.
+As for the humans and animals already affected, a scientist by the name of Dr. Crumbly discovers a cure after finding that his pet turtle, despite exposure to the mud, does not develop symptoms.
+Using this, he develops a vaccine composed of turtle enzymes, which proves effective and is given to more than sixty thousand humans and animals.

 The world continues using biolene, manufactured only in the states of New Mexico, Idaho, and Michigan, all of which have harsh winters and lack of vegetation.
-The entire globe is grateful for Tamaya, to the extent that the rash is named the Dhilwaddi Blister rash.
+The entire globe is grateful to Tamaya, to the extent that the rash is named the Dhilwaddi Blister rash.

 Reception

 Darienne Stewart from Common Sense Media rated the book four out of five stars.
-She praised the book’s characters as role models, but criticized it for what she thinks is a rushed ending.
-On BookTrust’s “17 books to make reading fun for your class” list, Fuzzy Mud was in seventh place.
-Fuzzy Mud appeared on Theschoolrun.com’s “Best books for ten year olds”.
-It was described as “intelligent, thought provoking and thrilling.”
+She praised the book's characters as role models, but criticized it for what she thinks is a rushed ending.
+On BookTrust's "17 books to make reading fun for your class" list, Fuzzy Mud was in seventh place.
+Fuzzy Mud appeared on Theschoolrun.com's "Best books for ten year olds".
+It was described as "intelligent, thought provoking and thrilling."
 Marybeth Kozikowski from the School Library Journal describes the book as an exciting tale that blends horror with sober consideration of ethics and science.

-Kirkus Reviews describes the book as “a quick meditation on the promise and dangers of modern science that came from an exciting story from school life, friends, and bullies.”
+Kirkus Reviews describes the book as "a quick meditation on the promise and dangers of modern science that came from an exciting story from school life, friends, and bullies."